What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

 Organizations can use long-form content as a tool to enhance their credibility and earn the respect of consumers.
 This also results in greater returns from marketing campaigns.

-There are a lot of factors involved in carrying out a successful content marketing campaign and both short-form content and long-form content are needed to make it effective.
-Organizations must find the right mix as both types of content have their own value and purpose.
+There are a lot of factors involved in carrying out a successful content marketing campaign and both short-form content and long-form content is needed to make it effective.

-Optimal Length Of Blog Posts & Other Content
+Optimal Length Of Blog Posts & Social Media Content

 Have you ever asked yourself, “How long should my blog post be?”
 Well, this handy infographic from the guys at BufferSocial has all the answers.

-From the optimal length of blog posts to the length of your LinkedIn, Facebook, Twitter, and YouTube content, you’ll find this information pretty invaluable as you start creating a social content posting schedule for your business.
+From the optimal length of blog posts to the length of your LinkedIn, Facebook, Twitter, and YouTube content, you’ll find this information invaluable as you start creating a social media calendar for your business.